 With a finite number of available bands and consumer demand for faster and more widely available 4G and 5G coverage, all major carriers are repurposing spectrum currently allocated to legacy networks for use with their next-generation networks.
 In other words, legacy 3G networks are going away in order to make 4G and 5G networks better.

 Which wireless networks are shutting down in 2022?

 Many legacy wireless networks operated by major US carriers are being shut down in 2022.
-AT&T, T-Mobile, and Verizon will sunset their legacy 3G networks, and T-Mobile will also shut down all support for Sprint 4G devices later this year.
+AT&T, T-Mobile, and Verizon will sunset their legacy 3G networks, and T-Mobile has also shut down all support for Sprint 4G LTE devices.

 - AT&T 3G GSM/UMTS – February 22, 2022